gnembon/scarpet/programs/survival/README.md

 ### bucketstack.sc:
 #### By rv3r and Firigion
-	Buckets act like water/honey bottles.
+	Buckets act like honey bottles.
 	Set custom stack sizes for any bucket type and the items will when picked up by a player in a player inventory.
-	Receive an empty bucket and continue using the stack as usual, just like water/honey bottles.
+	Receive an empty bucket and continue using the stack as usual, just like honey bottles.

 	Can't work in creative mode.